salus7r/todo-list/README.md

-# todo-list
+# Todo List
-Todo List App in ReactJs using TypeScript
+Simple Todo List App built in ReactJs using TypeScript with backend apis in c# .net core